-This program has been developed as part of Victoria’s India Strategy: Our Shared Future and is one of three school education initiatives enhancing engagement between Victorian and Indian schools.
-The WISL pilot program will provide a subsidy for female principals of Victorian government schools to stimulate their curiosity, understanding and interest in engaging more deeply with India.
+This program is part of the Victoria’s India Strategy: Our Shared Future and is one of three school education initiatives enhancing engagement between Victorian and Indian schools.
+The WISL pilot program provides a subsidy for female principals of Victorian government schools to stimulate their curiosity, understanding and interest in engaging more deeply with India.

 Benefits for Principals